Omicron Tauri

 ο Tauri, Latinized as Omicron Tauri, is a binary star system in the constellation Taurus, near the constellation border with Cetus.
 It has a yellow hue and is visible to the naked eye with an apparent visual magnitude of 3.61.
-It is approximately 191 light years from the Sun based on parallax, but is drifting closer with a radial velocity of −20 km/s.
-This system has the Flamsteed designation 1 Tauri; Omicron Tauri is the Bayer designation.
+It is approximately 270 light years from the Sun based on parallax, but is drifting closer with a radial velocity of −20 km/s.
+As the westernmost bright point of light in Taurus, this system has the Flamsteed designation 1 Tauri; Omicron Tauri is the Bayer designation.

 This is a single-lined spectroscopic binary system with the two components orbiting each other over a period of 1655 days with an eccentricity of 0.263.
 The visible component is an aging G-type giant with a stellar classification of G6 III.
-This star has three times the mass of the Sun and eighteen times the Sun's radius.
+This star has three times the mass of the Sun and 20–18 times the Sun's radius.
 Based on the latter, interferometry-measured radius, it is rotating once every 533 days.
-It is radiating 149 times the luminosity of the Sun from its photosphere at an effective temperature of 5,180 K.
+It is radiating 302 times the luminosity of the Sun from its photosphere at an effective temperature of 5,094 K.